What Do Students Learn at the JOhn Jay Institute?

 The John Jay semester is divided into five, three-week thematic divisions.
 Our major themes are: Christian Worldview/Christian Engagement with culture; the Natural Law; Christianity and Politics from the Patristic Age through the Reformation; The American Founding and Constitution; and finally, Modern Political Theory and Christian Thought.

 This Fall, we have decided to offer a glimpse into the John Jay Institute’s academic program in a five-part series called Learning Together.
 Every three weeks, a new module will be posted below.
-Be sure to also read our Life Together series, published in the Summer of 2018.
+If you like what you read below, you may also enjoy reading our Life Together series, which highlights the five key components of the John Jay Fellows and Saratoga Fellows programs.